Shardul13102001/Telecom/README.md

 ### Configuration

-- Adjust environment settings in the `src/test/resources/config/` directory.
+- Adjust environment settings in the `src/test/resources/config.properties` file.
 - Update test data and parameters as needed in payloads or properties files.

 ### Running the Suite